Learn the step-by-step process of building a highly targeted B2B email list from scratch.

 These days a lot of people use multiple devices for different purposes, and the same is true for checking emails.
 Therefore, it is highly significant to ensure that emails are mobile-friendly.
 This especially goes for campaigns where you are including images, videos, product browsing options, gifs, or any other interactive element.
 If such emails do not have a responsive design, then your campaign may backfire.

-5. Conduct A/B testing
+5. Conduct A/B tests

 A/b testing is an essential step, more so if you are just starting out and haven’t figured out yet what works and what doesn’t.
 Running an a/b test on your current campaign will give you necessary and detailed insights about the sort of content strategy you should be using, which type of subject line works best, what time is better for sending out emails so that the engagement rate is high, and basically how people respond to different elements in emails.